brainsum/cookieconsent/readme.md

           barLinkSetting: 'Cookie Settings',
           barBtnAcceptAll: 'Accept all cookies',
           modalMainTitle: 'Cookie settings',
-          modalMainText: 'Cookies are small piece of data sent from a website and stored on the user\'s computer by the user\'s web browser while the user is browsing.
+          modalMainText: 'Cookies are small pieces of data sent from a website and stored on the user\'s computer by the user\'s web browser while the user is browsing.
 Your browser stores each message in a small file, called cookie.
 When you request another page from the server, your browser sends the cookie back to the server.
 Cookies were designed to be a reliable mechanism for websites to remember information or to record the user\'s browsing activity.',
           modalBtnSave: 'Save current settings',
           modalBtnAcceptAll: 'Accept all cookies and close',
           modalAffectedSolutions: 'Affected solutions:',